 Transitioning to a smart home does require an upfront expenditure on equipment and technology.
 However, most homeowners discover that their initial investment results in many short-term as well as long-term benefits.
 The advantages of smart home technology include:

-- Energy efficiency: If you’re tired of those spiraling utility bills, smart technology can save money by making your home more energy efficient.
+If you’re tired of those spiraling utility bills, smart technology can save money by making your home more energy efficient.
 Automating the control of your appliances reduces the amount of wasted energy, as you can program them to adjust to a lower setting or switch off when they’re not in use.
-You won’t waste electricity if you forget to turn the light off in your garage or blasting the heat or air conditioning during the day when no one is home, its as simple as turning them off through an app.
+You won’t waste electricity if you forget to turn the light off in your garage or blast the heat or air conditioning during the day when no one is home; it’s as simple as turning them off through an app.

-- Video Surveillance: If your kids are home alone or you have aging parents living with you, smart home technology gives you additional peace of mind.
+Smart home technology gives you additional peace of mind if your kids are home alone or you have aging parents living with you.
 You can use your phone to see what’s happening inside whenever you wish.
-You can also keep an eye on the babysitter or issue a command to your dog via speaker to stop chewing on your slippers!
+You can also keep an eye on the babysitter or issue a command to your dog via a speaker to stop chewing on your slippers!

-- Sustainability: Most of us are concerned about protecting the environment.
-A smart home’s excellent energy efficiency results in less energy consumption, meaning you’ll be living in a more eco-friendly house.
+Most of us are concerned about protecting the environment.
+A smart home’s excellent energy efficiency results in less energy consumption, meaning you’ll live in a more eco-friendly house.
 The technology is also compatible with renewable energy products such as solar panels and geothermal heat pumps.

-- Cost-effectiveness: Most homeowners experience a relatively quick return on their investment in smart technology — the energy savings alone can range from 10 to 30 percent.
-Some homeowner’s insurance providers are now offering discounts when transitioning to a smart home due to the added safety benefits.
-And when the time comes to put your house on the market, you may be able to sell it at a higher price — more buyers will be seeking a home equipped with this state-of-the-art technology.
+Most homeowners experience a relatively quick return on their investment in smart technology — the energy savings alone can range from 10 to 30 percent.
+Some homeowner’s insurance providers now offer discounts when transitioning to a smart home due to the added safety benefits.
+And when the time comes to put your house on the market, you may be able to sell it at a higher price — more buyers will seek a home equipped with this state-of-the-art technology.

 How to Make Your House a Smart House